The Ulsterman Report

-People clicked on the item because they wanted to read bad things about Barack Obama.
-Some noted the information was published on a second rate blog which published everything so were aware the information was not credible.
+There were those who noted the article was published on a second rate blog which published everything so were aware the information was not credible.

 But most didn't care.

 Millions of hits were being racked up, the items becoming so virulent that even 'credible ' sources like the New York Post was referring to statements fabricated in a cottage in Ulster as if they were 'leaked' by a 'mole' working for Obama.

 The Next Step

-Clearly, the publishing site had no problem with crap.
+Clearly, Triond had no problem publishing crap.

-It wasn't upset that it was being used to host all manner of garbage, it was enthusiastic.
+Triond wasn't upset that it was being used to host all manner of garbage, it was enthusiastic.

 It was not a writing site.
-It made money via ads, the 'wall paper', was the prose which separated the ads.
+It made money via ads.
+The 'wall paper', was the prose which separated the ads.